ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 #### 2.1.4 OpensSSL 3.0.8 Support

-To enhance security, Altibase 7.3 supports the latest version of OpenSSL 3.0.8, and no longer provide support for OpenSSL versions 1.0.x.
+To enhance security, Altibase 7.3 supports the latest version of OpenSSL 3.0.8, and no longer provides support for OpenSSL versions 1.0.x.
 Altibase now extends its protocol support to include TLS 1.3, in addition to TLS 1.0 and 1.2.
 If users want to specify particular cipher algorithms for TLS 1.3, please set them in the server property, SSL_CIPHER_SUITES.
 For more detailed information, please refer to [**Altibase SSL TLS User's Guide** - server properties to connect over ssl](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/Altibase%20SSL%20TLS%20User's%20Guide.md#step-2-set-server-properties-to-connect-over-ssl).

 Additionally, Altibase supports the FIPS(Federal Information Processing Standards) module.
 To use the FIPS module with SSL, you must set the SSL_LOAD_CONFIG property to 1.
 Refer to [Altibase SSL TLS User's Guide - Step4.
 FIPS module with SSL]().